SidneyNemzer/snippets/README.md

 ### Q: What font is the logo in?

 A: Freestyle Script.
-Maybe you don't find that too interesting, but I need this here so I don't forget it...
+Maybe you don't find that too interesting, but I'll forget it if I don't write it somewhere...